-As outlined in 1.1 Insolvency Laws, for ensuring a bankruptcy remote transaction structure it is essential that in addition to the insolvency proof sale and assignment of the financial asset from the seller to the purchaser or SPE it is crucial that the sale and assignment must not recharacterised due to the retention of credit risk participation to a secured lending transaction and is structured to meet for German insolvency proceeding purposes the requirements as a so-called "cash transaction", which significantly reduces the risk that the sale and assignment of the financial asset is exposed to challenge and claw-back rights of seller's insolvency administrator.
+As outlined in 1.1 Insolvency Laws, in order to ensure a bankruptcy remote transaction structure it is essential that, in addition to the insolvency proof sale and assignment of the financial asset from the seller to the purchaser or SPE, the sale and assignment must not be re-characterised due to the retention of credit risk participation to a secured lending transaction.
+For German insolvency proceeding purposes, it must also be structured to meet the requirements of a so-called "cash transaction", which significantly reduces the risk that the sale and assignment of the financial asset is exposed to challenge and claw-back rights of the seller's insolvency administrator.

 Under the German Banking Act (KWG), credit institutions acting as refinancing enterprises owing certain other entities receivables, or mortgages or land charges securing receivables owned by the refinancing enterprise, may register such assets in the refinance register (Refinanzierungsregister).
-Assets eligible for registration that have been properly registered with the refinance register operated by the refinance enterprise can be segregated (ausgesondert) pursuant to Section 47 German Insolvency Code (InsO) from the insolvency estate of such refinance enterprise should the refinance enterprise become insolvent subsequent to such refinance register registration.
+Assets eligible for registration that have been properly registered with the refinance register operated by the refinance enterprise can, pursuant to Section 47 of the German Insolvency Code (InsO), be segregated (ausgesondert) from the insolvency estate of such refinance enterprise should the refinance enterprise become insolvent subsequent to such refinance register registration.